You Can't Take It with You (film): Reception

 Reviewing the film in 2010, James Berardinelli wrote that it "hasn't fared as well as the director's better, more timeless offerings" due to the dated nature of screwball comedies and the "innocence permeating the movie that doesn't play as well during an era when audiences value darkness in even the lightest of comedies.
 Still, You Can't Take it with You provides a pleasant enough two hours along with a reminder of how era-specific the criteria for winning an Oscar are".
+Leonard Maltin gave it three and a half of four stars: "George S. Kaufman—Moss Hart play about eccentric but blissfully happy household becomes prime Capracorn, not quite as compelling today but ... still highly entertaining."
+Leslie Halliwell gave it two of four stars: "A hilarious, warm and witty play is largely changed into a tirade against big business, but the Capra expertise is here in good measure and the stars all pull their weight."

-Rotten Tomatoes gives the film a rating of 95% from 76 reviews and an average rating of 7.50/10.
+Rotten Tomatoes gives the film a rating of 94% from 79 reviews and an average rating of 7.50/10.
 The consensus summarizes: "It's predictably uplifting fare from Frank Capra, perhaps the most consciously uplifting of all great American directors – but thanks to immensely appealing performances and a nimble script, You Can't Take It with You is hard not to love."